schulle4u/yellow-extensions-schulle4u/audio/README.md

 `download` = show download link for audio file, 1 or 0
 `style` = CSS class to use for the player

-This plugin embeds a basic audio player using the HTML5 `<audio>` tag, which is supported by most web browsers.
+This extension embeds a basic audio player using the HTML5 `<audio>` tag, which is supported by most web browsers.

 ## How to configure the player

-The following settings can be configured in file `system/config/config.ini`:
+The following settings can be configured in file `system/settings/system.ini`:

 `AudioDownload` = show download link for audio files, 1 or 0
 `AudioUrlPrefix` = URL prefix for audio files